Good-WarWolf/electron/docs/development/debug-instructions-windows.md

 source code matches the code running in the attached process and break accordingly.

-Relevant code files can be found in `./atom/` as well as in Brightray, found in `./brightray/browser` and `./brightray/common`.
+Relevant code files can be found in `./atom/`.

 ### Attaching